LaplaceXD/CpuScheduling/README.md

 ## Contributing

-Unfortunately, we are not accepting pull requests, since this is a one-time project.
+Unfortunately, I am not accepting pull requests, since this is a one-time project.
 However, feel free to fork this project, and improve on it!

 ## License